-The primary PCI function of the Cisco IDSM2 is to monitor all traffic at the perimeter of the cardholder data environment as well as at critical points inside of the cardholder data environment, and alert personnel to suspected compromises (11.4).
+The primary PCI function of the Cisco ISDM2 is to monitor all traffic at the perimeter of the cardholder data environment as well as at critical points inside of the cardholder data environment, and alert personnel to suspected compromises (11.4).

-Table 4-58 lists the component assessment details for the Cisco IDSM2.
+Table 4-57 lists the component assessment details for the Cisco ISDM2.

-Cisco IDSM2 Validated PRIMARY FUNCTION Monitor all traffic at the perimeter of the CDE as well as all critical points inside the CDE PCI Security REQUIREMENT: 11 (11.4) ASSESSMENT CAPABILITY SECURITY SERVICES "Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all Disable Any unnecessary functionality, such as scripts, drivers, features, subsystems, file systems, Unnecessary Services and unnecessary web servers.
-(Sub-Requirements 2.2.2, 2.2.4) Secure Administrative Access Encrypt all non-console administrative access using strong cryptography.
-(Sub-requirement 2.3) Uses SNMP Version 3-SNMP Versions 1 and 2 are considered insecure.
-(Verizon Recommended) Vendor Supported $Ensure\ that\ all\ system\ components\ and\ software\ are\ protected\ from\ known\ vulnerabilities\ by$ having the latest vendor-supplied security patches installed.
-(Sub-Requirements 6.1) AUTHENTICATION Limit access to system components and cardholder data to only those individuals whose job requires such access.
-Role-Based Access Assign all users a unique ID before allowing them to access system components or cardholder data Use Secure, Unique Accounts Strong passwords.
-(Sub-Requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) PCI Requires a timeout for sessions that are idle for more than 15 minutes, thereafter requiring the user to re-Admin Session Timeout authenticate to renew access to the terminal or session.
-(Sub-Requirement 8.5.15) LOGS/ALERTS Secure audit trails so they cannot be altered.
-Promptly back up audit trail files to a centralized log server or media that is Audit Trails difficult to alter.
-(Sub-Requirement 10.5, 10.5.3) The Ability to Use Network Time Protocol Time data is protected; Time settings are received from industry-accepted time sources.
+Cisco IDSM2 PRIMARY FUNCTION Requirement 11 (11.4) Monitor all traffic at the perimeter of the CDE as well as at critical points inside the CDE.
+CAPABILITY ASSESSMENT Secure Services Disabled any unnecessary services -"Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all unnecessary functionality, such as scripts, drivers, features, subsystems, file systems, and unnecessary web servers.
+(Sub-requirements 2.2.2, 2.2.4) Secure administrative access - Encrypt all non-console administrative access using strong cryptography.
+(Sub-requirement 2.3) Vendor supported - Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
+(Sub-requirement 6.1) Authentication Role-based access -Limit access to system components and cardholder data to only those individuals whose job requires such access.
+Access limitations must include the following.
+Establish an access control system for systems components with multiple users that restricts access based on a user's need to know, and is set to "deny all" unless specifically allowed.
+(Sub-requirement 7.1, 7.2) Use secure, unique accounts - Assign all users a unique ID before allowing them to access system components or cardholder data.; Strong Passwords.
+(Sub-requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) ۲ Logs Audit trails-Secure audit trails so they cannot be altered.
+Promptly back up audit trail files to a centralized log server or media that is difficult to alter.
+(Sub-requirement 10.5, 10.5.3) The ability to use Network Time Protocol - Time data is protected; Time settings are received from industry-accepted time sources.
+(Sub-requirements 10.4.2, 10.4.3)

-Table 4-58 Component Capability Assessment-Cisco IDSM2
+Table 4-58 Component Capability Assessment - Cisco ISDM2